Skip to main content

 • Damages: You are now suffering economic and non-economic damages.

-Factors That Influence Your Right to Compensation
+Understanding Comparative Negligence in Nevada and Other Factors That Influence Your Right to Compensation

 How much compensation you can receive depends on different facts of your case, such as: